QED's new Reference Audio 40 interconnect boasts Analoc2 upgrade

-To drill down into Analoc2 a little, it still features low bulk, high purity copper connectors alongside low mass metal barrels, but now it substitutes high rigidity thermoplastic material for both the inner support structure and the cable strain relief.
+To drill down into Analoc2 a little more; it still features low-bulk, high-purity copper connectors alongside low-mass metal barrels, but now it substitutes high-rigidity thermoplastic material for both the inner support structure and the cable strain relief.
 The goal is to eliminate the detrimental effects of eddy currents which, although already smaller than in traditional bulk brass plugs were still, says QED, able to circulate weakly in the isolated metal body of the previous plug design.
 Now, with the new material in place, these remnant resonant distortions are apparently "completely prevented from adversely affecting the information contained in the audio signal as it travels through the new plug".

-To complete the RCA plug’s Analoc2 upgrade, the hollow gold (or rhodium) plated high-purity copper signal-pins are retained, while the slip ring which locks the similarly plated, pure copper ground-terminal in place (as the barrels are tightened) has also been improved.
+To complete the RCA plug’s Analoc2 upgrade, the hollow gold- (or rhodium-) plated high-purity copper signal-pins are retained, while the slip ring which locks the similarly plated, pure-copper ground-terminal in place (as the barrels are tightened) has also been uprated.

-This technology promises to improve both timing and detail, but unlike conventional analogue interconnects, Reference Audio 40 also utilises two Silver-Plated 99.999% Oxygen Free Copper (SPOFC) conductors of different diameters to carry the same audio signal.
-This, says QED, provides an alternative path for high frequency audio components which might otherwise become time smeared in a single audio pathway.
+This technology promises to improve both timing and detail, but, unlike conventional analogue interconnects, Reference Audio 40 also uses two Silver-Plated 99.999% Oxygen Free Copper (SPOFC) conductors of different diameters to carry the same audio signal.
+This, says QED, provides an alternative path for high-frequency audio components which might otherwise become time-smeared in a single audio pathway.

 The QED Reference Audio 40 interconnect is available now in the UK/Europe and in the US from December, priced £99.95/€125/$139.95 (0.6m length), £119.95/€149/$169.95 (1m length) and £149.95/€189/$209.95 (3m length), meaning prices in Australia should start at around AU$187.